bjornmeansbear/sustainable-packaging/README.md

 Packaging is about more than just the boxes things come in; and its about more than putting pretty labels on things.

 You have to think about the Aesthetics and Style, sure.
-But you also have to think about the materials involved; how this thing is sold; who is it for; why is it necessary; what is it really? and then you have to think about logisitcs: how does it get shipped or transported or distributed/delivered?
+But you also have to think about the materials involved; how this thing is sold; who is it for; why is it necessary; what is it really? and then you have to think about logistics: how does it get shipped or transported or distributed/delivered?
 Is it sold in a store? online?
 How do people use and open this; etc. Woah.

 ## This makes packaging design a complex, multi-faceted enterprise.